Ast3risk-ops/blog/content/blog/linux_rant/index.md

 So, let's say I want to make an app for desktop Linux.
 I have some choices.
 To make the app, I can make a site and use Electron or Tauri, or I can go full native and use GTK3, GTK4, libadwaita, QT 5 or QT 6.
 Then the app might be running on either [X11](https://x.org) (suuuper ancient, has less issues) or [Wayland](https://wayland.freedesktop.org) (more modern, but has issues).
 Compatibility layers like [Xwayland](https://wayland.freedesktop.org/xserver.html) help, but they aren't perfect.

 This means it's difficult to fully support everything, and a lot of games don't work on Wayland for everybody, for example.
 X11 has horrible tearing for some people who use multiple monitors (ancient software moment).

+This provides more work for developers to migrate, most choose not to.
+This makes Linux even less stable.

 ### Users